-Students with an Associate of Applied Science degree may transfer up to 60 credits, including a maximum of 36 credits in technical courses.
-Students choose a primary area of concentration within the liberal arts–humanities, social sciences, or natural sciences.
+Students with an Associate’s degree may transfer up to 60 credits, including a maximum of 36 credits in technical courses.
+Students choose a primary area of concentration within the liberal arts–humanities, social sciences, or natural sciences (only offered at the Camden campus).
 At least one-half the requirements for the liberal studies major are taken from upper-division courses in that area.
-The remaining requirement are taken from upper-division courses in the other two areas.
-In addition, students complete 48 credits of general requirements, some of which may be fulfilled from previous college work.
+The remaining requirements are taken from upper-division courses in the other two areas.
+In addition, students complete 48 credits of general education requirements, some of which may be fulfilled from previous college work.
 The specific major requirements are:

 - 3 Credits in Mastering the Liberal Arts I (606:301)